 - 1.1.
-Prior to the commencement of development the applicant shall submit to and have approved by the City revised plans depicting A visual truncation at the intersection of the two ROWs along the northern boundary be provided to the satisfaction of the City to enable safe access and manoeuvring which takes into account the low to medium traffic volumes.
-The area within the visual truncation, excluding where the truncation area is required for the manoeuvring of vehicles, shall thereafter be maintained clear of obstructions above the height of 0.65 metres to the satisfaction of the City; and - 1.2.
-The development shall be undertaken and accord with the revised plans approved by the City;
+Prior to the commencement of development the applicant shall submit to and have approved by the City revised plans depicting: - 1.1.1.
+A visual truncation at the intersection of the two ROWs along the northern boundary be provided to the satisfaction of the City to enable safe access and manoeuvring which takes into account the low to medium traffic volumes.
+The area within the visual truncation, excluding where the truncation area is required for the manoeuvring of vehicles, shall thereafter be maintained clear of obstructions above the height of 0.65 metres to the satisfaction of the City; and - 1.1.2.
+The wall height of the proposed outbuilding shall not exceed 2.7 metres; - 1.2.
+The development shall be undertaken and accord with the revised plans approved by the City: